lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Context: A set of rules used to compress/decompress headers.

 * Dev: Device.
 A node connected to the LPWAN.
-A Dev may implement SCHC.
+A Dev SHOULD implement SCHC.

 * Dev-IID: Device Interface Identifier.
 Second part of the IPv6 address that identifies the device interface.